sinky/panorama.ps1/README.md

   - run ```panorama.ps1 -panoOriginal <path_to_exported_panorama>```
     - if you previously changed the pitch append the ```-fixPitch``` parameter

-## What does Panorama.ps1?
+## What does Panorama.ps1 do?
   - copys the panorama in to the workdir
+  - if specified, fixes the pitch of equirectangular pano using nona
+  - generates 1000px wide preview
   - if needed, expands panorama to 2:1 aspect ratio with black
-  - if specified, fixes the pitch of equirectangular pano using nona
   - creates mobile browser fallback version
-  - generates 1000px wide preview
   - creates cube faces from equirectangular pano using nona

 ### Webviewer